kbroman/academics.wtf/skills.md

 ---
 layout: page
 title: skills
+tagline: to help you survive academics
 description: skills to help you survive academics
 ---

-skills to help you survive academics